 Pain sensation with normal stimuli (cutaneous allodynia).

-Triggers may include menses, fasting, bright lights, overexertion, sleep deprivation, head trauma, changes in weather, changes in eating or sleeping schedules, stress, and substances in food or beverages, such as nitrites, glutamate, aspartate, tyramine, and alcohol.
+Triggers may include menses, fasting, bright lights, overexertion, sleep deprivation, head trauma, changes in weather, changes in eating or sleeping schedules, stress, alcohol, and chemicals such as nitrites, glutamate, aspartate, and tyramine.
+These chemicals can be found in such foods and beverages as chocolate, red wine, nuts, and strong cheese.
 Other identified triggers are excessive vitamin A intake, histamine, corticosteroid withdrawal, caffeine or analgesic withdrawal, and strong odors.
 Chemical triggers may promote migraines by affecting the cortex, trigeminal nerve, brainstem trigeminal nuclei, thalamus, and brainstem or limbic pathways via modulation of neurotransmitter release or stimulation of neuroreceptors or the trigeminovascular pathway.
 Triggers are rarely part of an immunological response (food allergy).

 Migraine is a syndrome that, in most cases, has an inheritable predisposition.
-Up to 50% of migraine cases are familial, with specific gene abnormalities in some cases. , Women are affected about 3 times more often than men.
-Persons with right-to-left cardiac shunts (usually due to patent foramen ovale) have increased migraine prevalence, , , for unknown reasons.
+Up to 50% of migraine cases are familial, with specific gene abnormalities in some cases., Women are affected about 3 times more often than men.
+Persons with right-to-left cardiac shunts (usually due to patent foramen ovale) have increased prevalence of migraine with aura.,,

 Estrogen withdrawal may precipitate migraine.
-This may occur with normal menstrual cycles, with menopause, or with variation in oral exogenous doses (e.g., missed oral contraceptive pills or drug interactions that affect estrogen concentrations).
+This may occur with normal menstrual cycles, menopause, or variation in oral exogenous doses (e.g., missed oral contraceptive pills or drug interactions that affect estrogen concentrations).

 Migraine is a clinical diagnosis.
 Neuroimaging is only necessary if another etiology is suspected due to the presence of neurologic abnormalities, an atypical pattern of headache, or progression of symptoms despite appropriate treatment.
 Providers may consider a CT scan and lumbar puncture for patients with rapid or explosive onset of severe headache (to rule out subarachnoid hemorrhage).
 MRI scanning is more effective in patients with focal neurologic signs, gait instability, or other findings inconsistent with migraine.